MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * [Job Boards][job-boards]: Sign up for job alerts and register on the job market places.

 SF only:
-* After addressing all comments from reviewers, **turn in your resumes on Jobberwocky by Monday 9am.**
+* After addressing all comments from reviewers, **turn in your resumes and cover letters on Jobberwocky by Monday 9am.**
 * Don't forget to give us "Can Edit" permissions, not just "Can Comment"
   * Check back frequently to see if we've reviewed it and sent it back to you.
 Also check it was marked as completed- we may have put some last to-dos in there.
 If it's not marked as completed, resolve the to-dos and resubmit for another review.